larryhastings/correlate/README.md

 Once my first version of the "match boiler" was done, I realized I could reuse it for boiling down all fuzzy key matches too.
-Fuzzy key matches already used basically the same "greedy" algorithm that were used for matches, and I realized the same corner case existed here too.
+Fuzzy key matches already used basically the same "greedy" algorithm that were used for matches, and it dawned on me that the same corner case existed here too.

 My first attempt was quite complicated, as the "match boiler" doesn't itself understand rounds.
 I added a callback which it'd call every time it kept a match, which passed in the keys that got matched.
 Since those keys were now "consumed", I would inject new matches using those keys from subsequent rounds (if any).
-This worked, but the code was complicated.
+This worked but the code was complicated.

 And it got even more complicated later when I added the recursive step!
 I had to save and restore all the state of which fuzzy keys had been